KGConf/kg-study-group-from-theory-to-code/README.md

 **Week 2: Basic Semantic Technologies**
 - Meeting date: March 19, 2021
-- Demo/Share-out: Find examples of RDFa/Turtle syntax in the wild or for work
+- Demo/Share-out: Find examples of RDFa/Turtle syntax in the wild or from work

 **Week 3: Querying RDF with SPARQL**
 - Meeting date: March 26, 2021